grishmaav/CRUD_Operations/README.md

 # CRUD-Operations
-This project showcases a fully functional CRUD (Create, Read, Update, Delete) API for managing student data using FastAPI and MongoDB.The API handles essential operations for student records with fields such as student_name, student_id, student_email, student_contact, student_address, student_age, and student_gender.
+This project showcases a fully functional CRUD (Create, Read, Update, Delete) API for managing student data using FastAPI and MongoDB.
+The API handles essential operations for student records with fields such as student_name, student_id, student_email, student_contact, student_address, student_age, and student_gender.

 ## Features